ExFace/Core/Docs/Tutorials/BookClub_walkthrough/07_CRUD_UIs_for_complex_objects.md

 ## 4. Use inline groups for ranges or value-unit inputs

-Another typical usecase for widget groups is placing logically connected inputs next to each other.
+Another common usecase for widget groups is placing logically connected inputs next to each other.
 For example, let's display the `age_min` and `age_max` as a min-max-range.

 1. Wrap the `age_min` widget in the preset called `Inline input group for a range`
 2. Drag the `age_max` widget into the group